Santino Marella: Early life

-Anthony Carelli was born in Mississauga, Ontario, to a family of Italian and Métis descent.
-He attended St Basil's Catholic Elementary School, and later Philip Pocock Catholic Secondary School and Concordia University.
-Carelli trained in judo at the age of nine and also competed in high school wrestling, winning the Region of Peel Secondary School Athletic Association (ROPSSAA) Tournament, back-to-back as a junior and a senior.
+Anthony Carelli was born on March 14, 1974 in Mississauga, Ontario, Canada.
+He is of Italian and Métis descent.
+His paternal family emigrated from San Fili (in province of Cosenza), Calabria to Canada.
+Carelli attended St Basil's Catholic Elementary School, and later Philip Pocock Catholic Secondary School and Concordia University.
+He trained in judo at the age of nine and also competed in high school wrestling, winning the Region of Peel Secondary School Athletic Association (ROPSSAA) Tournament, back-to-back as a junior and a senior.